 - meet the standards to achieve the TCE, and

-- achieve at least a Satisfactory Achievement or better in at least four TASC Level 3 or 4 courses or equivalent (75 TCE credit points).
+- achieve at least a Satisfactory Achievement or better in at least four TASC Level 3 or 4 courses or equivalent (a minimum of 60 TCE credit points).
 At least three of these courses (45 TCE credit points) must be in your final year.

 Generally speaking, you may not need to receive an ATAR if you plan to undertake vocational education or training, other professional training that is not provided at university, or if you secure full time employment after Year 12.